^

 58-475

-• If the ratio exceeds 60% - the sample mainly contains monomeric prolactin.
+• If the ratio exceeds 60%, the sample contains mainly monomeric prolactin.

-• A ratio of less than 40% indicates that the sample contains macroprolactin and / or prolactin oligomers.
+• A ratio of less than 40% indicates that the sample contains macroprolactin and/or prolactin oligomers.
 The result should be compared with clinical data.